Theories about male pattern baldness

 From everything I've read about the biochemical theory of male pattern baldness, I've extracted the following--and I want to give this the clearest expression I can without cluttering it up with too much detail.

 The male hormone testosterone circulating throughout the body has receptor sites to which an enzyme attaches itself.
 The specific enzyme is called 5-alpha reductase.
-It is formed in scalp tissue and in the sebaceous glands which are adjacent to each follicle.
+It is formed in scalp tissue and in the sebaceous glands which are adjacent to each follicle and in other parts of the body too.
 When this enzyme attaches itself to the testosterone, it triggers the conversion of this hormone into DHT (dihydrotestosterone).

 Certain cells that comprise the hair follicles in turn have receptors to which this DHT attaches itself.
 The number of these receptors and their sensitivity varies depending on where the hair follicles are on the scalp.
 Follicles in areas of the scalp that become characteristically bald probably have more receptor sites and these receptor sites tend to be more sensitive to DHT.

 DHT once it becomes attached to the hair follicles has an adverse effect on these follicles in several ways:

 - It shortens the growing (anagen) stage of the follicles and possibly lengthens the resting (telogen) stage.

 - It causes a shrinking (miniaturization) of the follicles so that they can no longer produce a hair thick in diameter.